reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 -----------------------------------

-You should see a message that git init successfully create a git repository.
-Congratulations, Now your project is monitored by git.
-It is now possible to check the status of your repository with :bash:`git status`.
-This command is very handy to be able to see what git sees.
-Let us run it:
+You should see a message that ``git init`` successfully created a git repository.
+Congratulations, now your project is monitored by git.
+One of the things you will be doing regularely is to check the status of your repository with :bash:`git status`.
+This command is very handy and it allows you to see what git sees.
+Let's try it out:

 .. code-block:: bash